AdguardTeam/KnowledgeBase/docs/adguard-for-safari/extensions.md

 1. Select *Extensions*.
     ![Extensions tab](https://cdn.adtidy.org/content/kb/ad_blocker/safari/adguard-for-safari-extensions1.png)

-## Why some extensions require permissions
+## Why AdGuard for Safari requires permission

-When enabling some Safari extensions, you might notice that they ask for **access to web page content** and **access to browsing history**.
-Here's why AdGuard for Safari needs them:
+When enabling the extension *AdGuard for Safari*, you might notice that it requires **access to web page content** and **access to browsing history**.
+Here's why it needs these permissions:

 - Access to web page content is required for manual ad blocking and advanced blocking rules to work correctly
 - Access to browsing history is required to check the protection status on websites and determine which advanced rules should be applied